 Accordingly, the CSC and PTI have worked together to develop the RAPs.

 The RT proposes to amend the Charter to reflect the introduction of agreed RAPs.
 The reference to the development of the RAPs will be removed from the Charter.
 The RT agrees that the RAPs are a standalone operational document and should be referenced in the Charter, but not included.
-However, the RT believes that the provision for a regular review of the RAPs should be included in the Charter.
-It also agrees that there should be a requirement to agree a new RAP with any new IANA Functions Operator,
+Initially, the RT was of the opinion that the provision for a regular review of the RAPs should be included in the Charter.
+However, following the comments received in particular from the CSC, and taking into account the RAP as agreed and made public, the RT is now of the view that the change mechanism provided in the RAP ensures that the RAP is regularly reviewed and when required will be updated, and hence ther is no need to include a change mechanism in the charter.
+The RT remains of the view that there should be a requirement to agree a new RAP with any new IANA Functions Operator, however this should be dealt at the time of appointing a new operator, for example through the recommendations from the Special IANA Naming Function Review Team, and could be ensured by the ccNSO and GNSO Councils when appropriate.

 4.3.12 Clarification of roles: RySG, ccNSO, GNSO, ccNSO & GNSO Councils and RySG.